pfdubois/BridgeBidding/source/MajorOpenings.rst

 When opener shows shortness, responder must examine his holding in that suit.
 A good holding is paradoxically bad, because those values will likely be wasted in the play.
-However, no wasted vaues is the legendary "30-point deck" situation -- all your values are working and you have nearly all the honors in the other three suits.
+However, no wasted values is the legendary "30-point deck" situation -- all your values are working and you have nearly all the honors in the other three suits.
 Explore for slam.